 Looking for a delicious plant-based burger that holds together and tastes amazing?
-This quinoa burger fits the bill.
-Toasted quinoa, white beans, and veggies come together to make this delicious vegan burger in 40 minutes!
+These white bean burgers fits the bill.
+Toasted quinoa, white beans, roasted red peppers, capers, and more come together to make this delicious vegan burger!

 If there’s one thing that was hard for me to vegan-fy since becoming a vegetarian was a proper burger.
 There’s something about burger and fries that is just so damn comforting and American.
 These veggie burgers are bursting with flavor making me never look back on a traditional burger.

-Here’s what makes these bad boys so good:
+Here’s what makes these vegan white bean burgers so good:

 - Toasted quinoa: It adds a nice crunch and packs in protein

 - White beans: Gives it a nice texture and adds fiber